undetakerize/asp-game-api-demo/README.md

 </pre>

 ## Config
-before running you should running set Environment Variables with CLI or your favorite IDE and make your own appsettings.Developement.Json or using appsettings.Json globaly.
+Before running you should running set Environment Variables with CLI or your favorite IDE and make your own appsettings.Developement.Json or using appsettings.Json globaly.
-Or
+Or config its launchSetting.json (do it with experimental too).
 <pre>
 launchSetting.json
 </pre>